-She’s a bookworm already, so my husband and I decided to make a special present for her first birthday: we made a custom Montessori front-facing bookshelf.
-It’s perfect for toddlers to be able to reach their own books when they want them.
+Given her early love for books, my husband and I decided to create a special gift for her first birthday: we built a custom Montessori front-facing bookshelf.
+This DIY project is perfect for parents who want to encourage their children’s love for reading.
+It’s great for toddlers to be able to reach their own books when they want them.

-This time, the idea and the basic project were mine, even though the furniture-maker of the family is usually my husband!
-I decided where I’d like to place the bookshelf, in an underused corner of my daughter’s bedroom, carefully measured (multiple times!) the available space then drew the project.
+This time, I took charge of the idea and the basic project, even though my husband is typically the family’s furniture maker!
+I selected the perfect location for the bookshelf, in an underused corner of my daughter’s bedroom.
+After meticulously measuring the available space (multiple times), I created the project plan.
 I presented my woodworking husband a ready-to-make plan, with sizes and details of all the pieces needed!

 And… it turned out pretty well!
 We created a perfect reading nook that’s become her favourite play corner.
 It’s been half a year now she’s using it, and we couldn’t be happier of how functional the bookshelf is!